aws-amplify/amplify-js/docs/media/federated_identity_setup.md

 ## Enabling federated sign-in

-Amplify's authentication module uses AWS Cognito User Pools, which requires federated identity providers to be registered.
+Amplify's Authentication category uses AWS Cognito User Pools, which requires identity providers to be registered.

-If you are using Mobile Hub, you can register a federated identify provider by accessing the User Sign-In section and selecting the provider under the 'Add sign-in Providers' section.
+If you are using Mobile Hub, you can register an identity provider by accessing the *User Sign-In* section and selecting the provider under the *Add sign-in Providers* section.

-You may also register federated identity providers within the Cognito User Pool by selecting the applicable pool and then accessing the Federation -> Identity providers section.
+You may also register identity providers in *Amazon Cognito* console by selecting the related user pool and then accessing the *Federation > Identity providers* section.

 ## Google